Registration Q & A

 1. Q: Can military families register before arriving in the area?

-A: Yes, military families may register using a temporary address and update their information once permanent housing is secured.
+A: Yes, military families can register using a temporary address and update their information once a permanent address is confirmed.

 2. Q: What documents are accepted for families staying in temporary lodging?